Cayenne Pepper Benefits

 Cayenne Pepper Can Help Reduce Blood Pressure

 Cayenne peppers are naturally high in vitamins A and C, and also bioflavinoids.
-These help strengthen our blood vessels as well as make them more elastic, making them better able to adjust to fluctuations in blood pressure.
+These can help strengthen our blood vessels as well as make them more elastic, making them better able to adjust to fluctuations in blood pressure.
 Because they are hot, cayenne peppers also can make us sweat, which causes fluid loss, temporarily reducing overall blood volume.
+Animal studies have shown some benefits, which may translate to human benefits as well.

 May Help Heart Disease